JoshOrndorff/recipes/text/3-entrees/storage-api/vec-set.md

 to implementing a [`map-set`](./map-set.md).

 In this pallet we implement a set of `AccountId`s.
-We do not use the set for anything in this pallet; we simply maintain its membership.
+We do not use the set for anything in this pallet; we simply maintain the set.
 Using the set is demonstrated in the recipe on [pallet coupling](./pallet-couplin.md].
 We provide dispatchable calls to add and remove members, ensuring that the number of members never exceeds a hard-coded maximum.